Selena Gomez And The Weeknd Are Instagram Official: New Celebrity Couple Vacation In Italy

 A photo posted by The Weeknd (@theweeknd) on

-According to E Online, Bella Hadid has been leaning on her friends and family for support after the sudden breakup with The Weekend.
-Although, some claim that the model has lost an alarming amount of weight following the split.
+According to E!
+Online, Bella Hadid has been leaning on her friends and family for support after the sudden breakup with The Weeknd.
+However, some claim that the model has lost an alarming amount of weight following the split.

 Bella Hadid has been seen wearing extremely revealing clothing, like the see-through Dior dress she wore to the Christian Dior Masquerade Ball.